xinydev/afc/README.md

 # Ask for Confirmation

-When performing sensitive operations(kubectl delete,kubectl apply,rm -rf),
-conduct secondary confirmation to the user to prevent operation errors
+Conduct secondary confirmation to the user when executing sensitive operations (such as kubectl remove, kubectl apply, and rm -rf) to avoid operation problems.

-When interacting with multiple kubernetes at the same time, it is easy to get confused.
+It is simple to become lost while interacting with several Kubernetes at once.
-For example, if you forget to switch clusters before apply or delete, unexpected losses may be caused
+Unexpected losses may result, for instance, if you fail to switch clusters before applying or deleting.

-AFC will prompt a message to prompt the current environment before performing sensitive operations (apply, delete),
-and ask the user to enter y before perform real operations.
-Reduce the possibility of operational errors
+Before executing sensitive operations (apply, delete), AFC will display a notice asking the user to confirm before doing the actual operations. minimize the likelihood of operational errors

-Using AFC is very convenient and supports all commands.
-If the CLI is developed by cobra, it also supports native shell completion
+AFC is very practical and works with all instructions.
+If the CLI was created by Cobra, native shell completion is also supported.

 [中文说明](README-CN.md)